 Thus, the INPP was not just the only source of jobs and revenue, but it also was central to the Visaginas knowledge infrastructure.
 Since the INPP decommissioning in 2009, the town is forced to reinvent its purpose.
 The dilemmas most actively discussed now by Visaginas community and governance structures are mainly about the town’s new identity and economic specialization.
 In essence, these discussions are about how to dismantle the hermetic relations between the town and the INPP; and about how to strengthen new, town-oriented governance and economic activities.
 Although INPP will remain a crucial techno-political factor for many years ahead, it is becoming less central in giving sense both to life in town and to the town’s relations to the outside.

 In this respect, this Summer School aims to focus on how de- and re-industrialisation is accompanied by the development of new knowledge infrastructures.
 What combinations of artefacts, formats, institutions and spaces via which the Visaginas community publicly produces knowledge for and about itself are adequate to the current moment?
-The expected result of this work is the elaboration of a concept for the Visaginas public library that can meet the needs of the town in its current phase of transformation.
+The expected result of this work is the elaboration of a concept for the Visaginas town museum that can meet the needs of the town in its current phase of transformation.